Jay Fisher: World Class Knifemaker, Photographer, Writer

 The bus was pukey green on the inside, painted to subdue emotions, tame the unruly in all it’s clients.
 Tom all ready had plenty of the unruly: the wild, the killer, the radical.
 That’s why they needed him in Nevada.
 Not that the Armed Services Committee needed a trained mercenary, a hit man or an anarchist.
 They needed the Antichrist himself, someone so detached from moral limitations that instinct wouldn’t be limited by judgment.
 At least that’s what they hoped.

-Tales told by teenage nerds insisted an alien spacecraft was parked in a hanger at area fifty one waiting for a licensed driver familiar with intergalactic lane changes.
+Tales told by teenage nerds insisted an alien spacecraft was parked in a hanger at area fifty-one waiting for a licensed driver familiar with intergalactic lane changes.
 But that was tiny stuff compared to weapons research.
-Tom knew that man was never so determined as when it came to whacking his fellow man: the "kill everyone but me so I can have this whole goddamn planet to myself" syndrome.
-Amend that with "throw in a few obedient Mormon slave girls, too, if you would be so kind"
+Tom knew that man was never so determined as when it came to whacking his fellow man: the "kill everyone but me so I can have this whole planet to myself" syndrome.
+Amend that with "throw in a few obedient slaves, too, if you would be so kind"

 Groom Lake was famous on the inside for one thing: Poison.
 Radioactive, Chemical, Electrical, if the DOD hadn’t worked on it, they’d been aced by the DOE.
 Yeah, the DOE.
 ‘Cause those guys really don’t know what they’re doing.
 Tom figured it came from too many engineers per acre.
 He thought there should be a limitation of about a half an engineer per acre, and research should only take place on one acre lots.
 And he’d prefer the lower half…